ditupao/wheel/README.md

 Wheel is an operating system, written mostly from scratch.
 Currently we support 64-bit Intel/AMD architecture.

+Some features of wheel:

+- kernel mode multi-tasking
+- fixed-priority preemptive scheduling
+- support for symmetric multiprocessing (SMP)

 To build and run wheel:

 - `make` to generate kernel image `bin/wheel.bin`.